 This desktop features an Intel Core i3-10100 processor with four cores.
 In all honesty, even this Core i3 processors is more than sufficient for most users.

 This is because the desktop grade Core i3 processors are in fact MORE powerful than a laptop grade Core i5 processor.

 As such, for most of the production, this should more than suffice.

-Other than that, this desktop features a decent 1 TB of HDD, 8 GB of RAM and two video outputs for connecting two monitors should you wish.
+Other than that, this desktop features a decent 512 GB of SSD, 8 GB of RAM and two video outputs for connecting two monitors should you wish.

-Unfortunately, this desktop does not come bundled with a keyboard and a mouse.
+This desktop also comes bundled with a keyboard and a mouse.

 In short, if you are looking for an affordable option, then this is the best desktop for FL studio in our opinion.

 3. Lenovo F0EW005SUS – An All in One Setup for Intermediate Users